Azure/Mission-Critical-Online/src/infra/monitoring/Alerting.md

 #### Valuable alerts

 - Percentage of 5xx responses / failed requests exceeding a threshold
-- The result of the ClusterHealthScore() function dropping below 1
+- The result of the AksClusterHealthScore() function dropping below 1
 - Spike in entries in the Exception table (not all errors are correlated to incoming requests so they won't be covered by the previous alert, for instance exceptions in the BackgroundProcessor)

 #### Percentage of 5xx responses / failed requests exceeding a threshold